draga79/nikola/README.md

 Three branches are available:

 *Master* branch (pulling dragas/nikola) is based on Alpine 3.10, Python 3.7 official packages and Nikola has been built via pip3 with [Extras] flag so it's complete.
+It has yuicompressor support enabled.
 It will be periodically rebuilt to follow Nikola and Alpine version updates.

 *Debian*, (pulling dragas/nikola:debian), is based on Debian Buster, Python 3.7 official packages and Nikola has been built via pip3 with [Extras] flag so it's complete.
 It will be periodically rebuilt to follow Nikola and Debian version updates.